 Featuring Associate Professor Tamara Kuennen

-Students participating in the Civil Litigation Clinic help low-income clients work through civil controversies in three areas: housing discrimination and eviction defense, domestic violence, civil protection orders, and immigration / labor issues, including wage and hour litigation.
-In addition to integrating legal theory and practice, students in the Civil Litigation Clinic are required to work on a community project during their time in the clinic.
+Students participating in the Civil Litigation Clinic help low-income clients work through civil controversies in three areas: housing (eviction defense and termination of subsidies), domestic violence (civil protection orders), and employment (discrimination and wage and hour litigation).
+In addition to integrating legal theory and practice, students in the Civil Litigation Clinic may be required to work on a community project during their time in the clinic.

 The model of the Civil Litigation Clinic is based on student self-direction and community outreach.
 Because of this focus, students have a great deal of input into and ability to shape their clinical experience.
 With this focus, students are able to obtain a variety of learning experiences and target their expressed areas of interest.